Lighthouses of Ecuador: Galápagos

 painted with black and yellow horizontal bands.
 Brian Chow's photo is at right, Richard Gleick has a photo, Fritz Stugren has

-a sunset view taken from the sea is also available, and Bing has a distant satellite view.
+a sunset view taken from the sea is also available, and Google has an indistinct satellite view.
 NGA lists a much smaller fiberglass

 light with a focal plane of 6 m (20 ft) at this location.
 Located at the western tip of the island.
 Accessible only by boat.